igrishaev/pg2/README.md

 The functions `write-stream` and `write-writer` act the same.
 The only difference is, they accept either an `OutputStream` or `Writer` objects.
-The first argument might be a mapper:
+The first argument might be a mapper as well:

 ~~~clojure
 (let [out (new ByteArrayOutputStream)]